Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2017-07-15-yi-an-music-club.md

 “Get ready?
 Go!”
 With the command, we started the morning jogging.
 The sun was more and more dazzling, and I felt I was more and more tanned.
 But we can't stay away from the sun, so just let it be tanned, it indicates the health~ Such words were washing in my brain.
 Until – I was paralysed on the bed.
 That was the end of the jogging.

 And the training came.
 The packed training fills every day.
 Though it's great, we can't use air-con, to avoid getting cold.
 So the room was stuffy.
 How I hope to get training outside and enjoy the wind, but … I have to accept it!
 T﹏T CHI Yi, brave it, go for it!
-(Stick figure) ← Striving :fire::fire::fire:
+(Stick figure) ← Striving :fire:×3

 At last, I'll tell you a secret about our leader!
 Mr. Leader – HE Luo-luo.
 If Mr. Leader is in the room with me, when I'm using whitening products, he will say: Don't use that, or CHI Yi's skin will be lighter than me!